manyfold3d/website/manual/scanning.md

 ![Activity screen](/images/manual/activity.png){:.screenshot}

-# Checking existing models
+# Rescanning models

-Alternatively, you can choose "Check existing models" in the scan menu; this will not detect new files, but will run integrity checks across all the models currently in your library.
+Alternatively, you can choose "Rescan all models" in the scan menu; this will not detect completely new models, but will run integrity checks and metadata parsing across all the models currently in your library.

 The check will:

 1. detect any problems with all existing models, such as missing images, files, or models that are nested inside each other;
+1. parse metadata from local sources, like files, path templates, etc.
 1. detect which files are supported or unsupported, and attempt to match them together;
 1. analyse individual files to measure size and detect duplicates;
 1. if enabled, run geometric analysis on files to detect mesh errors.

 The check will also remove any problems that no longer apply.

+If you're working with a filtered subset of models (e.g. via a search result, tag filter, etc), you will also have the option in the menu to "Rescan filtered models" which will just run the process on the current result set.